 movita: (sighing) I’m pretty sure this isn’t going to work out.

 2.0 later told me that the man in question had indeed purchased a house with another man, but more importantly, had also purchased a velour leisure suit.
-I can’t even think about welcoming him into our family now.

 Remember when I told you about that six-inch classic layer cake?
 How it makes the perfect amount of batter for six-inch pans?
 Well, this recipe is the perfect amount of icing for that same sized cake – just in case you’re too afraid to make something like German buttercream.
 This is a classic, American buttercream.
 It will yield enough to frost a two-layer, six inch cake.
 There’s not enough for fancy piping – just enough to cover your cake with a few extra swirls.